Kir-w/CTF-writeups/2025-CyberDrill/README.md

 Participation in the Women4Cyber CyberDrill (Operation Ironshield), powered by CYBER RANGES, within the Team W4C002, Sept.
 2025.

-Results : Third palce, over 60 teams and +500 participants.
+Results : Third place (Bronze), over 60 teams and +500 participants.

 A CyberDrill simulates real-world cyber incidents in a structured, immersive environment.
 This training experience was about collaborative decision-making, strategic thinking, and applying technical skills under pressure.